alice-i-cecile/bevy-temp-rfc/rfc/002-ui-building-blocks.md

 Style parameters can be reused across disparate widget types, with functionality achieved through systems that query for the relevant style components.
 The type of the style parameter components determines which behavior it controlling, while the value returned by `.get()` controls the final behavior of the widget.

+When working on complex games or applications, you're likely to want to group your styles into **themes**, automatically applying them to large groups of widgets at once.
+In Bevy, themes are applied by adding a generic system that corresponds to that theme to your app's schedule.
+Select a marker component type `W`, then add a theme system to your app with `W` as a type parameter:
+`app.add_startup_system(solarized_theme::<Button>.system())` will then create an entity that stores the solarized theme style parameters to your world, and adds the appropriate `Entity` reference to the end of each of the `Styles` components on all entities with `Widget` that have the `Button` marker component on them.

+Generally, you'll want to add these systems to a startup stage, but you may also find it useful to add them to various `State`s.
+This can work well for quickly toggling between various themes, like you might see in a light-dark mode.

 ### Example: Building a Simple Widget

 TODO: add example